How to Thaw a Turkey / Thawing Time

 First, lets talk about the wrong way.
 Never thaw a turkey by leaving it on the counter.
 At room temperature, bacterial growth is maximized.
 Thawing from the outside in, bacteria multiplies on the warm, outer surface.
 This can make you and everyone who eats it very sick.

 Did You Know?
-You can refreeeze a partially thawed turkey as long as ice crystals are still in the cavity.
-Note: refrezzing the turkey can affect flavor and juiciness.
+You can refreeze a partially thawed turkey as long as ice crystals are still in the cavity.
+Note: refreezing the turkey can affect flavor and juiciness.

 To safely thaw a turkey, it can be thawed either in the refrigerator, or in cold water.